 WEATHER RESISTANCE

-To assess weather resistance, we pitched each tent in wind gusts exceeding 40 mph, snowstorms, and when possible, heavy rain.
+To assess weather resistance, we pitched each tent in wind gusts exceeding 40 mph, snowstorms, and, when possible, heavy rain.
 We evaluated how well the tent’s design shed snow, withstood wind pressure, and kept the interior dry.
-Features like full-coverage rainflies, strong pole structures, and reinforced guy-out points were scrutinized to ensure reliable performance in extreme conditions.
+Features such as full-coverage rainflies, sturdy pole structures, and reinforced guy-out points were thoroughly scrutinized to ensure reliable performance in extreme conditions.

 WEIGHT & PACKABILITY